-• A new key has been added to the WinstonLutzResult class (what is returned from results\data()) called keyed\image\details.
+- Winston-Lutz individual images will now show the X and Y component of the distance to the BB. - A new key has been added to the WinstonLutzResult class (what is returned from results_data()) called keyed_image_details.
 This is a dict that lets the user key off of the axes values.
-E.g. data['GOC90B0'] will return the WinstonLutz2DResult for that image.
-This is in contrast to the existing image\details attribute that returns a simple list of the results.
-Images that are taken at the same axes values have a \{idx} appended to them.
-E.g. 3 images at the same position would look like GOC0B0\1, and GOC0B0\2.
+E.g. data['G0C90B0'] will return the WinstonLutz2DResult for that image.
+This is in contrast to the existing image_details attribute that returns a simple list of the results.
+Images that are taken at the same axes values have a {idx} appended to them.
+E.g. 3 images at the same position would look like G0C0B0, G0C0B0_1, and G0C0B0_2.